- Need to continue using Windows 7? You have to install KB4474419, KB4490628, and KB448407.

 - All 3 cumulative updates will provide your Windows 7 system with SHA-2 code sign support.

-If you want to continue receiving security patches on your Windows 7 machines, you really need to install KB4474419, KB4490628, and KB4484071 before you hit the update button.
+If you want to continue receiving security patches on your Windows 7 machines, you need to install KB4474419, KB4490628, and KB4484071 before you hit the Update button.

 All of these updates support SHA-2 and they have been around since the March 2019 Patch Tuesday updates.

-Who should install KB4474419, KB4490628, and KB4484071?
+What should I know about KB4474419, KB4490628, and KB4484071?

 The roll out is targeting the users of Windows Server 2008 R2 Service Pack 1 and Windows 7 Service Pack 1 and encourages them to install the three updates.

-Secondly, you can resolve the hash algorithm issue by installing KB4490628 servicing stack update.
+Secondly, you can resolve the hash algorithm issue by installing the KB4490628 servicing stack update.
 You will get SHA-2 signed Windows Updates on your system.

 Finally, addresses the issues that are faced by the users with Windows Server Update Services 3.0 Service Pack 2 (WSUS).